ETReyn/Rally-Back-End/README.md

 Use the command line to navigate to the Python folder and enter<br>
 `uvicorn main:app --reload` <br>
 This will run the server on localhost port 8000<br>

+# Updating Data

+There is not an endpoint to update the data to the newest sprint.
+To update the data, the `HistoricalRllyData.py` file needs to be run.